aptech/docs/docs/data-management/data-cleaning.rst

 The :func:`impute` procedure replaces missing values in the columns of a matrix using a specified imputation method.

-The procedure offers six potential methods for imputation:
+The procedure offers eight potential methods for imputation:

+* ``"bfill"`` - replaces missing values with the next valid observation (backward fill).
+* ``"ffill"`` - replaces missing values with the most recent previous valid observation (forward fill).
 * ``"mean"`` - replaces missing values with the mean of the column.
 * ``"median"`` - replaces missing values with the median of the column.
 * ``"mode"`` - replace missing values with the mode of the column.